PanLiyuan/hyper-protect-dbaas/api_auth.md

 2. To ensure secure data transfer, obtain a Certificate Authority (CA) file from https://api.hypersecuredbaas.ibm.com/cert.pem, and copy it to an appropriate directory such as **/etc/ssl/certs/**.

-3. Obtain an access token and a user ID using the GET /auth/token operation:
+3. Get an access token and a user ID by using the GET /auth/token operation:

    ```javascript
       curl -X GET -H "accept: application/json" -H "api_key: icGVY1*** ***UdfcIg4kzE" https://mgmt06.hypersecuredbaas.ibm.com:20000/api/ /auth/token